 My friend’s selflessly devoted heart challenges me to open my eyes, ears, and heart to the needs of those around me.
 There are people—our family, friends, acquaintances, and strangers—all around us that are hurting.
 They are in need of a loving hand in their lives.
 They need to know that they aren’t alone.
 They need to be reminded that they really do matter; they aren’t forgotten.

 Will you compassionately recognize their need and tenderly extend them kindness?
 Will you lovingly minister to their needs?
 It’s hard to sacrifice our wants, desires, and plans.
 But isn’t it worth it if it meets a need?
 When we act on the opportunities to help those around us, we are partnering with God to share His Goodness with the world.
 Let’s open our eyes, ears and our hearts to the needs of those around us and selflessly love on them!

 Thank you for joining me.
 I have enjoyed learning more about the fruits of Kindness and Goodness with you!
 This article concludes our study on the Fruits of Kindness and Goodness.
 This has been a part of my current series, Sweet Smelling Fruit—Cultivating a Heart that Lives by the Spirit.
 If you would like to read past articles from this series click here.

 What’s next?
 We will pick back up with our series in October and take a closer look at the Fruit of Faithfulness.
 Is this your first time here?
 I invite you to join us as we dig in to learn more about the Fruits of the Spirit!
-Subscribe to my weekly newsletter to receive updates on future posts and to get the most recent Topical Bible Study challenge before it’s released on the blog.
+Subscribe to my weekly newsletter to stay up to date on future posts and when new freebies become available.